COLA: A Benchmark for Compositional Text-to-image Retrieval: Conclusion

-\paragraph{Conclusion.} We present a new task, \task{}, to test the compositional attribute-object binding of vision-language models.
+We present a new task, \task{}, to test the compositional attribute-object binding of vision-language models.
 This is important for various practical applications like an assistive agent requiring an understanding of fine-grained differences between objects in cluttered workplaces.
 We explore the architectural choices of adapting large vision-language models that encourage such reasoning.
 We show that a light-weight multimodal adaptor can improve this capability in a pre-trained vision-language model as a strong baseline for further research.
-We hope that \task{} serves as a strong benchmark and our models as a strong baseline for improving compositional vision-language intelligence.
+We hope that \task{} serves as a strong benchmark and our adaptation choices as strong baselines for improving compositional vision-language intelligence.